brunokoga/Montevideo/ultimateMagic_dir/spells/distractingCacophony.md

 **Saving Throw** none; **Spell Resistance** yes

 The air fills with loud and discordant noise, making concentration difficult.
-Casting a spell in this area of cacophony requires a concentration check (DC 15 + the level of the spell being cast.
+Casting a spell in this area of cacophony requires a concentration check (DC 15 + the level of the spell being cast).
 Any other concentration checks in the area have their DCs increased by 5.
-The DC of [Perception](skill_dir/perception#_perception checks involving hearing is likewise increased by 5.
+The DC of [Perception](skills/perception#_perception) checks involving hearing is likewise increased by 5.